DIN-DKE/DIN_DKE_SPEC_99200__ReqIF_interpretation_for_public_standards/Documentation/README.md

 - documentation to the deliverables in this GitHub project

-- link to the documents referred to in DIN DKE SPEC 99200, Normatives References and Bibliography
+- link to the documents referred to in DIN DKE SPEC 99200, Normative References and Bibliography